-Wandering through the state's southernmost mountains, the stream sources in the lee of Great Flat Top Mountain on Big Stone Ridge and descends gradually across McDowell and Mingo counties where it becomes the border between West Virginia and Kentucky.
+Wandering through the state's southernmost mountains, the stream sources at the end of Great Flat Top Mountain on Big Stone Ridge and descends gradually across McDowell and Mingo counties, where it marks the border between West Virginia and Kentucky.

 Some 159 miles long, some call it the Tug River or the Tug Fork River.
 But any argument over whether it's a fork or a river itself is usually overshadowed by the term "tug" itself.

 Some historians postulated that the stream was named for boaters who would tug laboriously on their oars and paddles to move boats upstream against rapids and shoals.

 "They battled treacherous rapids that forced them to tug at their oars for days, only to eventually lose their fleet and most of their supplies to the raging river," historian Jim Comstock surmised.

 But one historian more recently found the answer by reading into earlier histories, and the answer is found in the records of an early expedition into the valley of the Big Sandy.

 Douglas McClure Wood, the author of “I Have Now Made a Path to Virginia: Outacite Ostenaco and the Cherokee-Virginia Alliance in the French and Indian War," says the correct explanation reveals far more about the history of the period.